ambisonictoolkit/ambisonictoolkit.github.io/documentation/reaper_tutorials.md

 title: Tutorials<br/><small>Ambisonic Toolkit for Reaper</small>
 permalink: /documentation/reaper/tutorials/
 ---
+<p class="lead">You can find a step-by-step tutorial for working with ambisonics in Reaper <a href="https://dxarts.washington.edu/wiki/ambisonic-mixing-reaper" >here</a>.</p>

-<p class="lead">We plan on making a set of screencasts on how to use Ambisonic Toolit for Reaper.
+<p class="lead">We plan on making a set of screencasts on how to use Ambisonic Toolkit for Reaper.
 Until then, please check out this presentation that Trond Lossius gave at MusicTechFest Scandi in Umeå, 2015.</p>

 <div class="embed-responsive embed-responsive-16by9">
     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/_da97ALqAY4"></iframe>